Scrid

 One out of five children is hungry,

-my thoughts say at 6:06pm,
+my thoughts say at dinner,

 clearly not fucking around

-since I’m sawing a bloody ribeye.
+since I’m sawing a bloody steak,

 And many homeless adults are kids

-who aged out of foster care, now
+who aged out of foster care - now,

-don’t let that steak get cold.
+don’t you dare let that steak go cold.

 *